AOT-Technologies/forms-flow-ai-doc/new-doc/docs/Features/formBPMFilteredDataPipeline_listener.md

 # Form BPM Filtered Data Pipeline Listener

 ---

-**org.camunda.bpm.extension.hooks.listeners.FormBPMFilteredDataPipelineListener**
+### Java Class

+`org.camunda.bpm.extension.hooks.listeners.FormBPMFilteredDataPipelineListener`

-This component can be used on any task or execution listener event.
+This listener can be used on any task or execution listener event.
 Upon configuration, it copies specific data from Formio forms to Camunda variables.

 ### Type